headspace Dandenong offers FREE support to young people aged 12-25, who are going through a tough time

 - eheadspace (online counselling) CLICK HERE

-- Alcohol & Other Drug' FACT SHEETS CLICK HERE
+- Alcohol & other drugs Information sheet CLICK HERE

-- Translated headspace Service FACT SHEETS CLICK HERE
+- Translated headspace Service Infomation sheets CLICK HERE

 Local Online Youth Service Directory